Back to Blog

 What Makes Claude AI Uniquely Suited for Legal Work

+Claude's 1M-token context window is among the largest available for legal work, allowing attorneys to paste an entire diligence data room or a full 200-page deposition transcript without splitting it into chunks.
+This eliminates the context fragmentation problem that causes errors in models with smaller windows.
 Not all AI models are created equal, and the differences matter profoundly when you are working with legal documents.
 Here is what sets Claude apart for attorneys and legal professionals.

 Compare that to models with 8K or even 32K context windows, where you would need to break a standard merger agreement into five or six chunks and hope the AI remembers what it read earlier.
 For attorneys working with complex, multi-party agreements or conducting due diligence across hundreds of pages, Claude's context window is not a luxury.
 It is a necessity.
+On Opus 4.8, long-context recall improved sharply — GraphWalks F1 at the full 1M-token window jumped from 40.3% to 68.1%, the largest gain in the release — which directly benefits long-document legal review.

 This is not a trivial distinction.
 Attorneys in multiple jurisdictions have been sanctioned for filing briefs containing AI-generated fake case citations.
 Claude's more conservative, accuracy-focused approach provides an additional layer of protection, although you should always verify citations independently.